FatonHaxhiu/threat-intel-dashboard/README.md

 - Add new threat feeds by creating new functions in `backend/fetch_feeds.py`
 - Add enrichments (ASN, geo, etc.) using APIs like ipinfo.io or ip-api.com
 - Improve frontend visualizations or add new search/filter features
+- Write more tests for new features and keep CI green!

 ---